Protecting street children from road risk in Georgia

 The promotion of sustainable transport has also been made a top policy priority, with the introduction of a new fleet of gas-fuelled buses in Tbilisi as well as the city’s first cycle route.

-In July this year a demerit points system was introduced across Georgia to promote responsible driving and reduced speeding.
+In July 2017 a demerit points system was introduced across Georgia to promote responsible driving and reduced speeding.
 In conjunction with improved enforcement of traffic regulations, the system is already having an effect, with children reporting that in some areas roads are getting safer.

 Education and awareness